UNSAT Solver Synthesis via Monte Carlo Forest Search

 \subsection{Implementation}

-We train a policy network $\policy$ to approximate MCFS counts $c_{i}$ on a set of training instances.
-Beyond MCFS integration and changes to avoid exponential evaluation costs, Knuth Synthesis has a few other noteworthy components.
-We alter the Action Selection step to account for the tree size cost function that scales with node depth; we adapt the Simulation step to account for an unreliable value network and a fixed policy; we use a model architecture to respect the structural invariances of SAT; we use a graph-based state-transition data structure to improve sample efficiency; and we share policy priors with child nodes speed up lookaheads.
+Beyond changes to avoid exponential evaluation costs, Knuth Synthesis has a few other noteworthy components.
+We alter the Action Selection step to account for the tree size cost function that scales with node depth; we adapt the Simulation step to account for an unreliable value network and a fixed policy; we use a model architecture to respect the structural invariances of SAT; we use a graph-based state-transition data structure to improve sample efficiency; and we share policy priors with child nodes to speed up lookaheads.
 Find pseudocode in Appendix \ref{app:pseudocode}.